Gigacore/react-weather-forecast/README.md

 ```

 #### Notes:
-* Unit testing can be done manually by executing.
+* Unit testing can be done manually by executing the above command.
-* Unit testing will be done automatically prior committing the updates to the repo.
+* It will be done automatically prior committing the updates to the repo as a pre-commit hook.

 ### TODOs
 - [x] Provide an option for user to choose location of their choice by Name, Lat/Long etc